DmitriyAngve/5-Random-User-Generator-API/README.md

 # 5-Random-User-Generator-API

-In this project I connect to RandomUser Generator API and using fetching data.
+In this project I connect to RandomUser Generator API and using for fetching data.
 This is an API that generqates dummy data.

 This application is going to be dynamic where I can select the number of users that I want to return.